Our Story and Our People

 Melissa Wickihalder | Marketing & Creative

 Melissa was born and raised in Switzerland and is a real mountain enthusiast.
-After studying graphic design, marketing and advertising in Zurich and Berlin she worked in the industry for many years before exploring the world looking for challenging outdoor adventures.
-After living in South Africa and traveling to each continent she found a new home in beautiful British Columbia.
-The Pacific Ocean and Spirit of the West inspired her to experience and learn all about the kayaker's world.
-Melissa has applied her passion and creativity to marketing, media and graphics for the last 3 years with Spirit of the West.
+After studying graphic design, marketing and media in Zurich and Berlin she worked in the industry for many years before exploring the world looking for challenging outdoor adventures.
+Spirit of the West Adventures inspired her to experience and learn all about British Columbia’s nature paradise and the kayaker's world.
+Melissa supports Spirit of the West Adventures in marketing, media and graphics with all her creativity and passion.
 Meanwhile she loves the BC coast like a local and appreciates having the opportunity to combine her skills with an outdoor life in the mountains and the newly explored deep dark water.

 Kristen Nammour | Office Administrator